Tomato and Onion Salad (Sicilian Style, Never Soggy)

 Prepare the Tomatoes

-- Place 3 cups chopped tomatoes in a colander and sprinkle with ½ teaspoon sea salt.
-Let them sit for about 10 minutes to draw out excess water.
+- Rinse and dry the tomatoes.
+Cut in half, then place the flat side down and cut into wedges (each tomato should give you 6 wedges).
+Cut the cores out of each wedge.
+Place the tomatoes in a colander and sprinkle with ½ teaspoon sea salt.
+Let them sit for 10 minutes to draw out excess water.
 Pat them dry with a paper towel before adding to the salad.

 Marinate the Onions